Braian Angola: Ironi Nes Ziona (2020–2021)

 On November 26, 2020, Angola signed a contract with Ironi Nes Ziona of the Israeli Basketball Premier League.

 AEK Athens (2021–2022)

 On August 24, 2021, Angola signed a two-year deal with Greek club AEK Athens of the Basketball Champions League.
 He was sidelined for a significant portion of the season due to myocardial complications during his COVID-19 recovery.
 In 13 league games, Angola averaged 13 points (shooting with 35% from the 3-point line), 3.8 rebounds, 2.7 assists and 1 steal, playing around 24 minutes per contest.
 On July 24, 2022, Angola amicably parted ways with the Greek club.

 Galatasaray Nef (2022)

-On 25 July 2022, he has signed with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL).
+On 25 July 2022, he signed with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL).
+He averaged 5.8 points, 2.4 rebounds, and 1.8 assists per game.

-Pınar Karşıyaka (2022–present)
+Pınar Karşıyaka (2022–2023)

 On 16 November 2022, Angola signed with Pınar Karşıyaka of the Turkish Basketbol Süper Ligi (BSL).

-National team career
+He averaged 14.2 points 4.5 rebounds, and 2.6 assists per game in the Basketball Champions League.
+He averaged 14.9 points, 4.8 rebounds, and 4.8 assists in the Turkish BSL League.

+Hapoel Tel Aviv (2022–2024)

+On August 1, 2023, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League and EuroCup.